 If the evidence shows that the protected party warrants a restraining order, the court issues one for a specified period of time.

-How Do I Challenge a Restraining Order?
+How Do I Challenge or Respond to a Restraining Order in CA?

 Prior to the hearing on the restraining order, work on building a solid defense to each allegation against you.
 If there is evidence in your favor, including documents, pictures, or witnesses, be sure to let your attorney know right away.